Hog-CERN/Hog/README.md

 Hog relies on the following assumptions:
 - Hog must be in the root path of your repository
 - The directory name must be "Hog"
+- The repository should not include the protocol explicitely, instead it must be added with a relative path.

+E.g. in .gitmouldes you sould write:

+    [submodule "Hog"]
+	path = Hog
+    url = ../../hog/Hog.git

+rather than:

+    [submodule "Hog"]
+	path = Hog
+	url = ssh://git@gitlab.cern.ch:7999/hog/Hog.git

 Let's assume the your HDL repository is called Repo, then Hog must be in: